Misokira/qb-safezone/README.md

 # :warning: Information
-Simple script to add Safezones
+Simple script to add Safezones, modified to work with [qb-notify](https://github.com/Marttins011/qb-notify)

 # :hammer: Requirements
-[mythic_notify](https://github.com/FlawwsX/mythic_notify) - For notifications when in Safezones
+[qb-notify](https://github.com/Marttins011/qb-notify) - For notifications when in Safezones

 # :hammer_and_wrench: Features
 - Speed limit in Safezones